Two-Factor Authentication (2FA) for Microsoft Teams

 4.1: Enable 2FA for Users of Microsoft Teams app

-- Click on Edit against the configured application.
+- Click on Edit icon against the application you have configured.

-- Enable the Enable 2-Factor Authentication (MFA) option.
+- Check the Enable 2-Factor Authentication (MFA) option.

 4.2: Configure 2FA for your Endusers